 Mission San Jose

 This mission is located north of San Jose in Fremont.
 It is one of the smaller missions, and it doesn’t open till 10 AM so make sure to note that.
-The mission has a nice museum with lots of rooms and a pretty chapel.
+The mission has a beautiful museum with lots of rooms and a pretty chapel.

 - Time needed: 45 minutes